A Singapore Government Agency Website How to identify

 • The demand of the MTL curriculum at the level of your child's level of entry.

-If your child is diagnosed with special educational needs, we will take into account your child's overall learning ability, school level and the school's assessment of their learning.
+For a child diagnosed with special educational needs, we will take into account the child's overall learning ability, school level and the school's assessment of their learning.

 Taking a Foreign Language or Asian Language

-Your child may only take a Foreign Language or Asian Language in lieu of an official MTL if they have:
+Instead of exemption, you may apply for your child to offer a Foreign Language or Asian Language in lieu of an official MTL if they have:

 • Lived overseas for a long period of time.